tomaj/hermes/README.md

-### Scheduled execution
+### Scheduled Execution

-From version 2.0 you can add the 4th parameter to Message as a timestamp in the future.
-This message will be processed after this time.
-This functionality is supported in RedisSetDriver and PredisSetDriver right now.
+Since version 2.0, you can schedule messages for future execution by passing a timestamp as the fourth parameter to the `Message` constructor.
+Currently supported by `RedisSetDriver` and `PredisSetDriver`.

-### Upgrade
+## Upgrade Guide

-#### From v3 to v4
+### From v3 to v4

-- Renamed Restart to Shutdown
+**Breaking Changes:**
-  * Naming changed to reflect the functionality of Hermes.
-It can gracefully stop own process, but restart (relaunch) of Hermes has to be handled by external process/library.
-And therefore this is shutdown and not restart.
+- **Renamed Restart → Shutdown** to better reflect functionality.
+Hermes can gracefully stop its own process, but restarting must be handled by an external process manager.
-  * RestartInterface to ShutdownInterface
+  - `RestartInterface` → `ShutdownInterface`
-  * also all implementations changed namespace name and class name
+  - All implementation classes and namespaces have been updated accordingly

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+See [CHANGELOG](CHANGELOG.md) for a detailed list of changes and version history.

 ## Testing